amgarton47/CS62data-structures/Profiling/project/README.md

    between the sorted and un-sorted linear list implementations.

-   Present your time-to-add performance results between those two implementations, and how discuss they agree or disagree with those predictions.
+   Present your time-to-add performance results between those two implementations, and discuss how they agree or disagree with those predictions.

 2. Discuss the performance differences you would expect to see between the linear-list and hashed implementations.

-   Present your time-to-add performance results between those two implementations, and how discuss they agree or disagree with those predictions.
+   Present your time-to-add performance results between those two implementations, and discuss how they agree or disagree with those predictions.

 3. Disucss the performance differences you would expect to see between the Open and Bucket hashing implementations.

-   Present your time-to-add performance results between those two implementations, and how discuss they agree or disagree with those predictions.
+   Present your time-to-add performance results between those two implementations, and discuss how they agree or disagree with those predictions.

 ### Extra Credit

-4. Explain the importance of the `OVER_ALLOCATE` macro in the `open_hash.c` implementation, do additional runs with larger and smaller margins, and show how the resulting data supports your analysis.
+4. Explain the importance of the `OVER_ALLOCATE` macro in the `open_hash.c` implementation, do additional runs with larger and smaller margins, and discuss how the resulting data supports your analysis.

-5. Explain the importance of the `BUCKET_SIZE` parameter in the `bucket_hash.c` implementation, suggest a quantitative relationship between that parameter and the time-to-add performance, do additional runs with larger and smaller values, and show how the resulting data supports your analysis.
+5. Explain the importance of the `BUCKET_SIZE` parameter in the `bucket_hash.c` implementation, suggest a quantitative relationship between that parameter and the time-to-add performance, do additional runs with larger and smaller values, and discuss how the resulting data supports your analysis.

 ## Grading